 Registration price is $6,200.
-Our early bird registration costs $5,600, and ends on February 21st, 2020.
+Our early bird registration costs $5,600.
 Given the limited enrollment, the boot camp will fill quickly.
 The cost of the program does not include hotel and travel.
 Continental breakfast and lunch are included in each day's schedule.

 Save 10% on registration when three or more participants from the same organization enroll in the same course.
+Bentley University Alumni can also receive a 10% discount on all UX Certificate courses.
 Contact Shannon Shea at email@example.com to receive the discount.

 The User Experience Boot Camp and the User Experience Certificate are designed as standalone programs.
 Camp graduates may, however, request to have the camp experience applied to credit for two courses in the larger certificate.
 Students who wish to do so are urged to seek advising on course substitutions to minimize possible redundancy between the two programs.

 For participants of the User Experience Certificate program, this program fulfills two course requirements: IN922C Usability Testing (required) and an elective course of the participant's choice.

 Our cancellation policy requires that notice of cancellation be submitted in writing to Gail Wessell (firstname.lastname@example.org).
 Cancellations made 21 or more days before the program begins are subject to a cancellation fee of $400.
 No refunds are given for cancellations made less than 21 days prior to the program's start.
 Bentley reserves the right to cancel any course in the event of low enrollment.
 Bentley is not responsible for travel costs in the event of a cancellation.

 Please note that topics listed below may be slightly modified based on participants' backgrounds and current needs.